jtc2/THavalon/README.md

 ## Roles
+In addition to the new rules listed above, THavalon offers almost a dozen new or reworked roles.
+It should be noted that not all roles listed here will be in any given game.
+There will always be the appropriate number of Good and Evil roles for the number of players in the game, but beyond that the roles present are randomized.
+This means that for roles that see a list of other roles, there is no guarantee that they will see as many people as expected.
+For example, Percival may only see one person, and they must then determine whether that person is Merlin or Morgana.
+It is also possible for someone to see no one; if there is neither a Merlin nor a Morgana, Percival will only be aware that neither of these roles are present in the current game.

+The only time that roles are guaranteed to be in the game is during 9 player games; both Pelinor and the Questing Beast roles are guaranteed to appear in 9 player games.

 ### Good (Loyal Servants of Arthur)
 The goal of Good players is to have three missions succeed, and then have Merlin and the Lovers survive the Assassination round.